Årlifoss Station

-Årlifoss Station (Årlifoss stasjon) was a railway station serving Årlifoss in Notodden, Norway on the Tinnoset Line from 1914 to the line closed in 1991.
+Årlifoss Station (Årlifoss stasjon) was a railway station serving Årlifoss in Notodden Municipality, Norway on the Tinnoset Line from 1914 to the line closed in 1991.

 Designed by Thorvald Astrup it opened in 1914 as Aarlifoss.
 It got the current name in April 1924, but downgraded to a stop on 1 March 1924.
 On 12 July 1982 it was moved 34 meters and the station building razed.
 It was closed along with the railway on 1 January 1991.